fnv234/61040-portfolio/assignments/assignment2.md

 1.
 **concept** PlaceDirectory

-**purpose** represent and manage all known matcha-serving locations
+**purpose** represent and manage known matcha-serving locations

-**principle** places store structured metadata and can be saved, logged, or claimed by users
+**principle** places store structured metadata and can be discovered through search and location-based queries

 **state**